gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **16w20a**
 - Endermen can spawn in the nether and can pick up netherack.
 In the future Endermen aren't able to pick up netherack
 - If you kill a slime and unload it while it is dying, when reloaded it will have its health set above 0, which stops the mob from dying.
 However, the death timer is not reset.
+- Any spider spawned in a cold biome with direct sky access could become a stray jockey instead of a normal spider jockey.
+The biome can be Snowy Tundra, Snowy Mountains, Ice Spikes, Frozen River, or Frozen Ocean.
+There is a 0.8% chance that any spider spawned will be a stray jockey.
+The spider can be only spawned from a spawner, or using a spawn egg, as natural spawning couldn't spawn jockeys at the time due to bug.

 **16w21a**
 - Dispensers can equip shields onto entities, including armor stands.